kylej21/CropGuard/README.md

    This might take some time.
 5. Start server by running ```python main.py```

-**IMPORTANT**: You will need a .env file in the frontend directory, containing information such as Gemini API key, database credentials, etc. If you are a Gemini Competition judge, the .env file should be in a zip file, the link to which is in the Google Form submission for the contest.

 From there, you should be able to use Crop Guard through the above link.
-Without backend, while the website will load it will not function correctly.

 ## Tech stack